-It’s fitting that Jonathan Davis’ debut solo album is entitled Black Labyrinth, because the iconic vocalist has been navigating darkness for the past 25 years.
-Even the most cursory look back at the story of the now 47-year-old reveals a life full of the kind of troubling recesses he’d come to share with the world through Korn, the nu-metal legends that have released 12 albums to date, and sold more than 35 million records.
+It’s fitting that Jonathan Davis’ debut solo album was entitled Black Labyrinth, because the iconic vocalist has been navigating darkness for the past 25 years.
+Even the most cursory look back at his story reveals a life full of the kind of troubling recesses he’d come to share with the world through Korn, the nu-metal legends that have released 13 albums to date, and sold more than 35 million records.

 In truth, he’s warmth personified, the softness of his voice making the incredible things he speaks about, and the extraordinary levels of swearing peppering his conversation, all the more shocking.
 One of the most interesting things about Jonathan is how far from jaded he is.
 Despite being in the same band for almost three decades, the rollercoaster of fortunes that has brought him, and the demons he’s had to conquer (he’s been sober since 1998), he still possesses a child-like giddiness when it comes to the topic of music.
-Black Labyrinth is an album that’s taken him more than a decade to share with the world, so there are clearly still challenges and goals that keep Jonathan in the creative game.
+And Black Labyrinth was an album that took him more than a decade to share with the world, so there are clearly still challenges and goals that keep Jonathan in the creative game…

-How does it feel to be considered something of an icon these days?
+How does it feel to be considered an icon these days?

 You’re part of the lineage…